AGabtni/MazeScape/README.md

 3d platformer made with the Unity Game Engine (w/ C# scripts) .

-##Development notes
+## Development notes
-Implemented so far :
+SWhat is implemented so far :

-  - Main scene
   - Randomly generated Maze
   - Navigation Agents (Behaviour needs change when weapon system is complete)
-  - Inventory System (In progress )
+  - Inventory System
-  - Equipment - Inventory Manager
+  - Equipment Manager
   - Combat system : - Long range weapons (In progress )

   There is a scene for whiteboxing to test the game mechanics .